LordofTech/darey/README.md

 Jest: Jest:

-Used for writing and executing unit and integration tests over custom configuration and features.
+Has been employed for unit and integration tests of custom configuration and features.

 Gulp: Gulp:

-Prebid.js integrated task runner to execute test, build project, and worklife process, such as linting.
+Prebid.
+An integrated task runner in JavaScript to run testing, build project, and lifestyle process like linting.

 Karma + Mocha/Chai: Karma + Mocha/Chai: